Refash case study

 Refash was an opportunity to test whether the shopping rewards platform could reach a whole new audience by focusing on a single vertical in an otherwise untapped market segment.
 By selecting fashion retailing, we determined not only to target a product that would resonate with then current trends, but contain a habit forming killer content feature.
 It was a whole new approach to an existing by not wide-spread product, and this allowed us to work differently and with modern product methodologies (theory of change, product canvas, design sprint).

 Only then with an understanding who we were designing for and what behaviours we needed to understand.
 We started our design sprint with a much tighter brief, focusing our energies on one feature that would make our product stand out.
-The design sprint ended with a quick prototype used to validate our early idea so we could proceed with confidence.
+The design sprint ended with a quick prototype that we used to validate our idea so we could proceed with confidence.

 The design sprint led to a design phase where we wireframed the overall customer journey while conducting further research into the content creators we would need for our platform.
-At this point we hired a branding designer to focus solely on creating a look that would speak to our audience.
+At this point we hired a branding designer to focus solely on creating a brand that would speak to our audience.
 Once the initial brand was nailed down with logos, colour and UI assets, we moved on to stickers and other assets identified during the build.

 From the beginning our aim was to be mobile first.
 Almost all initial wireframes were sized for mobile, and the first iteration of the front-end was mobile only.
 We built our prototypes for mobile and ran our tests on mobile.
 While we had a sense of how the app would look on desktop, particularly the movement of content to the wider viewport, I did not begin desktop desks until well into the project when the front-end developer needed them.